prathamesh-sonpatki/o11y-wiki/README.md

 2. What is considered part of the Observability Glossary?

-   - Any term or concept related to Observability.
+   - Any term or concept related to Observability, Reliability, and Monitoring of Software Systems.

 ---